pselect()

 Note:

-The function gets the position of a member in sequence A and returns the ordinal number of a member that fulfils condition x, or returns an empty sequence/null if it cannot find the eligible member.
+The function gets the position of a member in sequence A and returns the sequence number of a member that fulfils condition x, or returns an empty sequence/null if it cannot find the eligible member.
 The return value is also subject to the option working with the function.

 Option: